 This might include symptoms such as suicidal ideation and self-harm, which can manifest either physically or through self-destructive behaviours.

-These are both common symptoms of obsessive-compulsive disorder and borderline personality disorder, both of which are common comorbidities of substance addiction problems.
+These are both common symptoms of obsessive-compulsive disorder and borderline personality disorder, both of which are common comorbidities of drug and alcohol addiction problems.

 This is a term for clinical interventions that are designed to help the person deal with short-term challenges as constructively as possible.
 For example, providing a phone number for a helpline, or providing a short-term coping technique.